duongital/duongital/README.md

-# 👋

-Hello!
-I'm Duong.
+Hello! 👋 I'm Duong.
 I graduated from the University of Economics Ho Chi Minh City and began my career as a Marketing Executive at Mercedes-Benz Vietnam.
 After five years in marketing, I made a significant career change to become a software engineer.
 Now, I enjoy every workday tackling front-end tasks, and I'm challenging myself to become a principal engineer in the future.
+Below are several side projects that I feel intersting to share:

 # 💡